 - 1. Hats may be worn during free dress days, lunch breaks, or during PE. - 2.
 Students should not wear their PE uniform to school as a substitute for their normal school uniform - 3.
 Boys should wear only ISS shorts.
-Girls are permitted to wear ISS shorts or skirts.
+Girls are permitted to wear ISS shorts or skirts slip-on shoes are not permitted except during the swimming unit or in the event of a medical injury.